 Processing drops are one of the many types of "drops" that are registered on a Gocator Dashboard page.
-These drops indicate that an image (either profile or surface depending on the scan mode) has been dropped due to an excessive processing load.
-In many cases, this is caused by a failure of the sensor to process images as fast as (or faster than) they are gathered.
+These drops indicate that scan data (either profile or surface depending on the scan mode) has been dropped due to an excessive processing load.
+In many cases, this is caused by a failure of the sensor to process scan data as fast as (or faster than) they are gathered.

 You can predict that processing drops may start to occur in your Gocator system when your Processing Latency Peak (also on the Dashboard page) continues to slowly increase over time rather than achieving a steady state.

 When you start to experience Processing Drops, you will need to make a change in your system to eliminate them.
 Try one, or several, of the following improvement tactics.

 1 - Slow down your production line speed.
 This will give the sensor a greater amount of time between surface generation times to process the previous image.

 2 - Increase the X-Spacing, the Encoder-Spacing, or the Z Sub-Sampling.
 With greater values in one or more of these parameters, the generated surface will have less data in it to process, and therefore, the processing time will decrease.